pnp/blog/content/post/sharepoint-framework-community-call-23rd-of-september-2021.md

     Fluent UI Theme Designer tool.

--   **Accessing personal files easily with My OneDrive Web Part --** a simple, powerful SPFx webpart for an Intranet Landing or Viva connections page to display the current user's One Drive files.
+-   **Accessing personal files easily with My OneDrive Web Part --** a simple, powerful SPFx web part for an Intranet Landing or Viva connections page to display the current user's One Drive files.
     Uses the One Drive Graph API and a custom component - OneDriveTable.
 Shows User's One Drive files and folders, most file